 2.2.
 Navigate the Dubai Creek

-The Dubai Creek is a saltwater creek that used to be called the Zara River by the Greeks and traveled on with a dhow.
-A dhow is a typical ship from the Arabian region used by locals for years in order to cross the creek and navigate Dubai.
+The Dubai Creek is a salt water creek that used to be called the Zara River by the Greeks and traveled on with a dhow.
+A dhow is a typical ship from the Arabian region used by locals for years in order to cross the creek and navigate the city.

-You can always walk along the shore of the Dubai Creek to explore the city from land but if you’d like to see it from the water, you can also get a public Abra ride here for AED 1 (US $0.30) to take you across the creek so you can experience the local way of life plus avoid the traffic!
+You can get a public Abra ride here for AED 1 (US$0.30) to take you across the creek so you can experience the local way of life, plus avoid the traffic!

 FUN FACT: The Dubai Creek Tower is currently under construction.
-It will be finished in 2020 and it will be the tallest building in the world, at a height of 828 meters!
+It will be finished in 2021 (the earliest) and it will be the tallest building in the world, at a height of 828 meters!

 2.3.
 Hop on a boat cruise (dhow cruise)

-For instance, you can book a Dhow Cruise such as this 1 hour sightseeing cruise through the Dubai Marina where you’ll get to admire places such as Atlantis or The Palm, all with a couple of drinks in hand!
+For instance, you can book a Dhow Cruise such as this 1 hour sightseeing cruise through the Dubai Marina where you’ll admire places such as Atlantis or The Palm Jumeirah, all with a couple of drinks in hand!

-Alternatively, you can have dinner while exploring the magical waters of Dubai on this 2h luxurious dinner cruise, this time through the Dubai Creek.
-Enjoy an international cuisine buffet while you marvel at the most traditional landmarks and neighborhoods in Dubai!
+Alternatively, you can have dinner while exploring the magical water of Dubai on this 2h luxurious dinner cruise through the Dubai Creek.

 2.4.
 Enjoy a desert safari tour

-How can you even think about going to Dubai without visiting the romantic and magical desert of the Emirates?
-It’s definitely one of the best Dubai excursions out there!
+How can you even think about going to this city without visiting the romantic and magical desert of the Emirates?
+It’s definitely one of the unmissable Dubai excursions out there!

-For an authentic Arabian vibe, you can book an evening Desert Safari in Dubai (from 3pm to 9pm) where you’ll get to be driven around the dunes and have a great barbecue while watching traditional performances – this one’s definitely on my list of top 10 things to do in Dubai!
+For an authentic Arabian vibe, you can book an evening Desert Safari in Dubai where you’ll be driven around the dunes and have a great barbecue while watching traditional performances.

-Alternatively, you can choose this Premium Desert Tour (from 2pm to 9pm) where you will have the chance to choose if you want to do some dune bashing on extremely high or normal dunes, enjoy a belly dance show and get a henna tattoo as well!
+Alternatively, you can choose this Premium Desert Tour where you can choose if you want to do some dune bashing on extremely high or normal dunes, enjoy a belly dance show and get a henna tattoo as well!

 PRO TIP: Yes, it is also possible to go on your own!
 The only thing is that you would need a whole day to do so.
 In order to do it, you can rent a 4Wheel Drive and stock up on water, food and supplies and maybe some shisha and picnic mats!
-There are several spots where you can enjoy a great view and an awesome drive over the dunes such as Liwa or Al Qudra!
+There are several spots where you can enjoy a great view such as Liwa or Al Qudra.

-PRO TIP 2: If you go on your own, I recommend doing it if your trip falls between November and March, otherwise it will be too hot and you don’t want to get stranded in the desert under those temperatures, believe me!
+PRO TIP 2: If you go on your own, I recommend doing it between November and March, otherwise it will be too hot.

 Day 3 – Palm Dubai

-The third day of this itinerary is all about exploring the famous Palm Dubai!
-The Palm Jumeirah is a man-made archipelago in the shape of a 5-kilometer long palm tree, home to many upscale hotels and attractions in the city and it makes for one of the best places to visit in Dubai!
+The third day of this itinerary in the city is all about exploring the famous Palm Jumeirah Dubai!
+The Palm Jumeirah is a man-made archipelago in the shape of a 5-kilometer long palm tree, home to many upscale hotels and attractions in the city.

 3.1.
 Chill at the Atlantis – Imperial Beach Club

-The Atlantis is a stunning and gigantic hotel by the Dubai beach that looks like it’s just come out of the Aladdin movie, size 100!
+The Atlantis is a stunning and gigantic hotel on Palm Jumeirah that looks like it’s just come out of the Aladdin movie, size 100!

 This hotel has an amazing beach club called the Imperial Beach Club where you can enjoy some drinks while admiring the waves of the Persian Gulf.

-PRO TIP: If you are a sport-lover, why not check out the running track along the beach and grab a bite to eat at one of the food stalls along it?
+PRO TIP: If you are a sport-lover, you can out the running track along the Palm Jumeirah beach and grab a bite to eat at one of the food stalls and restaurants.

 3.2 Get wet at Aquaventure Waterpark